 The internet is full of entries and comments like the one above.
 But is it reasonable to act irresponsibly just because someone didn't experience any negative consequences?

-Skin on our eyelids is the thinnest on our body and is highly prone to burns.
+The skin on our eyelids is the thinnest on our body and is highly prone to burns.
 We do hope it is obvious for you that wearing eye protection, such as eye covers or goggles, is indispensable during every tanning session.

 Adverse Effects - Complications